UC Irvine Division of Teaching Excellence & Innovation

 Who can apply?

-Proposals can come from individual Senate faculty, small teams of faculty (both Senate and Unit-18), or larger numbers of faculty across a department/major program
+Proposals can come from individual Senate faculty, small teams of faculty (both Senate and Unit-18), or larger numbers of faculty across a department/major program.

 When is the application due?